dbt-labs/docs.getdbt.com/website/blog/2023-12-15-serverless-free-tier-data-stack-with-dlt-and-dbt-core.md

 ### Cloud functions

 While I had used cloud functions before, I had never previously set them up for dbt and I was able to easily follow dlt’s docs to run the pipelines there.
 Cloud functions is a great solution to cheaply run small scale pipelines and my running cost of the project is a few cents a month.
 If the insights drawn from the project help us save even 1% of a house price, the project will have been a success.

 ### To sum up

 dlt feels like the perfect solution for anyone who has scratched the surface of python development.
 To be able to have schemas ready for transformation in such a short space of time is truly… transformational.
 As a freelancer, being able to accelerate the development of pipelines is a huge benefit within companies who are often frustrated with the amount of time it takes to start ‘showing value’.

-I’d welcome the chance to discuss what’s been built to date or collaborate on any potential further development.
+I’d welcome the chance to discuss what’s been built to date or collaborate on any potential further development in the comments below.